SAP-archive/teched2020-DEV161/exercises/ex5/README.md

             </IconTabBar>
 ```

-3. Between `<items>` and `</items>` type `<`.
-The code completion kicks in.
+3. Between `<items>` and `</items>`, enter `<`.
+The code completion is triggered.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Code_Completion_Control_.jpg)<br><br>

-    >Tip 1: You can select which control to use using the mouse or by using the arrow keys on the keyboard.
+    >Tip 1: You can select which control to use with the mouse or by using the arrow keys on the keyboard.

     >Tip 2: You can get more information on a control by clicking the (i) icon to the right of the control or using [CTRL] + [SPACE] on the keyboard.

 4. Select the *IconTabFilter* control, and use [CTRL] + [SPACE] to view a list of its properties.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Control_Properties_List_.jpg)<br><br>

-    >Tip 1: You can filter the list of properties by typing part of it.
+    >Tip 1: Filter the list of properties by typing part of it.

-    >Tip 2: You can select which property to use using the mouse or by using the arrow keys on the keyboard.
+    >Tip 2: You can select which property to use with the mouse or by using the arrow keys on the keyboard.

     >Tip 3: You can get more information on a property by clicking the (i) icon to the right of the control or using [CTRL] + [SPACE] on the keyboard.

 5. Select the *showAll* property.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Code_Completion_Property_showAll_.jpg)<br><br>

-6. Even control properties can have their value selected from a list.
-Delete the *false* value and use [CTRL] + [SPACE] to present the list of avialble values.
+6. Control properties can also have their value selected from a list.
+Delete the *false* value and use [CTRL] + [SPACE] to present the list of available values.
     <br><br>![](images/2020-10_BAS_Worklist_View_Code_Editor_Code_Completion_Property_showAll_Values_.jpg)<br><br>

-7. Proceed until you have the following code in place:
+7. Proceed with entering the code until you have the following code in place:
 ```XML
             <IconTabBar id="iconTabBar" select=".onFilterSelect" class="sapUiResponsiveContentPadding">
                 <items>